 Experience Personal Growth

-country.
-I hope the administrators of our American colleges and universities will
+studying in another country.
+I hope the administrators of our American colleges and

 - Hilary Rodham Clinton, Current U.S. Secretary of State, Department of State